 W=Wailers (Bob Marley, Peter Tosh & Neville “Bunny Wailer” Livingston), West Indians (Eric Donaldson, Hector Brooks and Leslie Burke), Westmorelites (Keith Porter, Lloyd Ricketts & Roy Smith), Wildcats (Al Campbell, ?, & ?), Willows (Cecil Brown, Carl Dryden, & ?
 Brown), Woodpeckers (Clifton “Skibo” Harding & Ruddy Fowley), Wrigglers (Denzil Laing, ? & ?).

 Y=Yardbrooms (Lowell “Sly” Dunbar (drums), Horace (guitar), ? on bass and Barry York on vocals, all according to Sly).

 Z=Zodiacs (Claude Sang Jr., Eugene Dwyer, Kingsley Ainsley George “Robbie” Robinson & Winston John Service).
 Robinson is on the right below, in the glasses with his right arm raised.

 An early version of this article was published in Full Watts Reggae-zine vol 5, no. 2.

 Respect to Nearlin Taitt and to David DRO Ostrowe for inspiring this article.

-Thanks to Todd Campbell and Bunny Wong for supplying additional information.
+Thanks to Todd Campbell, Bunny Wong, Carl Finlay and Miguel Escalante for supplying additional information.